godotenv/godotenv/README.md

 content, err := godotenv.Marshal(env)
 ```

-## Contributing

-Contributions are welcome, but with some caveats.

-This library has been declared feature complete and will not be accepting issues or pull requests adding new functionality or breaking the library API.

-Contributions would be gladly accepted that:

-* bring this library's parsing into closer compatibility with the mainline dotenv implementations, in particular [Ruby's dotenv](https://github.com/bkeepers/dotenv) and [Node.js' dotenv](https://github.com/motdotla/dotenv)
-* keep the library up to date with the go ecosystem (ie CI bumps, documentation changes, changes in the core libraries)
-* bug fixes for use cases that pertain to the library's purpose of easing development of codebases deployed into twelve factor environments

-*code changes without tests and references to peer dotenv implementations will not be accepted*

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

 ## Releases

 Releases should follow [Semver](http://semver.org/) though the first couple of releases are `v1` and `v1.1`.